michaelJava69/vagrant-ansible-automation/README.md

 step 4  Doing some site tests    ansible-playbook -i hosts site.yml		 # from your local machine please/ ubuntu64 please with Pythin installed
 	i. 	./bootstrap-local						# setup environment
 	ii. 	git clone https://github.com/michaelJava69/project.git
-	ii. 	nosetests --verbosity=2 project      # https://realpython.com/testing-third-party-apis-with-mocks/
+	iii. 	nosetests --verbosity=2 project      # https://realpython.com/testing-third-party-apis-with-mocks/
-		This should report a fal on one of the tests looking for web1 50% of the time
+	iv.
+This should report a fail on one of the tests looking for web1 50% of the time

 ```